rwightman/kidschat/README.md

 - Desktop Chrome or Edge currently gives the best talking-head / browser TTS experience.
 - The app still works without the avatar path, but falls back to backend audio.
 - Microphone access must be granted in the browser.
+- Camera access must be granted in the browser to use photo questions.

 ## Testing